IndianTinker/indiantinker.github.io/_posts/2014-10-21-Tags-on-Jekyll-Blog-using-liquid.md -Welcome-to-new-home.md

 - Blogging
 - web
 ---

-I have recently been working on my blog on using *Jekyll* on **Github Pages** and the experience has been wonderful.
-It a lot easier than wordpress where I have to login and do all kinds of formatting to churn out a decent looking post.
+I have recently been working on my blog on using *Jekyll* on **Github Pages** and the experience has been wonderful.<!--more--> It a lot easier than wordpress where I have to login and do all kinds of formatting to churn out a decent looking post.
 Here its just Markdown and some pre configurations and I just need to update a github repo at the end of it.

 Interestingly, Jekyll supports [Liquid](liquidmarkup.org/) a templating engine built on ruby that is developed by e commerce giant *Shopify*.
 Using Liquid we can add some basic logic ( and maybe advance too) to the blog like categorization and tagging.
 Tagging is not available out of the box with Jekyll but can be implemented easily using **Liquid** .